The Mayhem Family Handbook

 Head Coach & Owner Alexandra McMahan (nee Malatesta) enjoyed a distinguished high school and collegiate field hockey career playing at the Division-1 level for the University of Richmond and for the multiple U.S. Junior National Teams before “hanging-up her stick for good” to attend law school at the University of Pittsburgh.
 Nearly six years later, and well-into her litigation practice at a local law firm, Alex realized something was missing… Mayhem.

-Mayhem, originally known as “Main Line Mayhem”, was founded in January 2015 to give roughly twenty local middle school field players an opportunity to compete in tournaments after a series of Sunday Spring Training Sessions.
-Three years later, those same Sunday Spring Training Sessions would provide skills training for over 350 athletes while 20+ travel teams competed in tournaments all over the easter coast, many of whom are proud to be known as some of the “original members” of club from only three years prior.
+Mayhem, originally known as “Main Line Mayhem”, was founded in January 2015 to give roughly twenty local middle school field players an opportunity to compete in tournaments after a series of Sunday spring training sessions.
+Three years later, those same Sunday Spring Training Sessions would provide skills training for over 350 athletes while 20+ travel teams competed in tournaments all over the eastern coast, many of whom are proud to be known as some of the “original members” of club from only three years prior.

 As per our mission statement, The Main Line Field Hockey Club, LLC, was founded “to provide a safe, fun-filled, educational, and healthy experience in field hockey and fitness for participants of all ages and abilities.”
 Mayhem takes pride in being a respected and much-loved member of the community, and a home for athletes known not just for their athletic prowess, but of their strong character and leadership skills.
 No matter what skills are taught on the field, our primary goals are to instill a great work ethic, pride and confidence in oneself, sense of belonging, and desire to do what is right.
 These goals will make the participants successful where it counts most: in the real world.